jonasprobst/hoergrete/README.md

 # HörGrete

 HörGrete is the open source sister of HörBert (http://www.hoerbert.com).
 It is a tactile MP3 player for children built around the touch board from bareconductive (https://www.bareconductive.com).
-The drawings on the frontpanel are in conductive paint - toch a shape an the musik starts... it's magic!
+The drawings on the front panel are in conductive paint - toche a shape an the music starts... it's magic!

 ![HörGrete](https://github.com/jonasprobst/hoergrete/blob/master/Photos/V0.2/002.jpg)